tteppa/tteppa.github.io/README.md

-Trying to get a GitHub pages thing going here, with MathJax support.
+Trying to get a blog thing going here so I can write math.
+Used Jekyll to set up the GitHub Pages blog and then added MathJax.

 ### TO-DO:
 <ol>